Where to Stay in Kyoto First Time: 7 Best Areas

 Ginkaku-ji Temple Kyoto

-Northern Higashiyama is a quiet area with breathtaking shrines, old temples, Japanese Zen gardens, and lots of greenery.
+Northern Higashiyama is one of the best areas to stay in Kyoto for those looking for a quiet area with breathtaking shrines, old temples, Japanese Zen gardens, and lots of greenery.
 It has many sights and is less crowded than its neighbor Southern Higashiyama.

 The Northern Higashiyama is limited by the Kamo-gawa River in the west, Sanjo-dori in the south, Shugakuin in the north.
 You will find Okazaki-koen in the central area and temples along the base of the Northern Mountains.

-Okazaki-koen is the museum district of Kyoto.
-The Museum of Modern Art, the Kyoto Municipal Museum of Art, and Kyoto Museum of Traditional Crafts are the most popular museums.
+The museum district of Kyoto, Okazaki-koen is home to The Museum of Modern Art, the Kyoto Municipal Museum of Art, and Kyoto Museum of Traditional Crafts.

-Okazaki museum district is also home to a shinto shrine, Heian-jingu Shrine, holds the Jidai Festival each year in October.
-It is at its most beautiful in spring, the cherry blossom season.
+You can also find a shinto shrine called Heian-jingu Shrine in Okazaki-koen.
+It is the location of the Jidai Festival each year in October and is at its most beautiful in the cherry blossom season.

-In this area, you can also find a large concert hal, Kyoto Hall, and Kyoto City Zoo.
-Located in the Okazaki Park area, Kyoto Zoo is a good place for families with children to see the animals.
+There are also a large concert hal, Kyoto Hall, and Kyoto City Zoo, which is a good place for families with children to see the animals.

-Northern Higashiyama is also home to the Path of Philosophy (Tetsugaku-no-Michi), a 1.5km pedestrian stone path along a Lake Biwa Canal, at the foot of Higashiyama mountains.
-Philosopher’s Path is lined with hundreds of cherry trees, so it is a popular hanami spot in spring time.
+Northern Higashiyama is also home to the Path of Philosophy (Tetsugaku-no-Michi), a 1.5km pedestrian stone path at the foot of Higashiyama mountains.
+Stretching along a Lake Biwa Canal, Philosopher’s Path is lined with hundreds of cherry trees, so it is a popular hanami spot in spring.

 The path is a 30 minutes walk starting around Ginkaku-ji Temple (Silver Pavilion) and finishing in the district of Nanzenji at the sprawling Nanzen-ji, Zen temple complex.

-There are also many temples and shrines that surround Philosopher’s Walk, including Otoyo Shrine, Honenin, and Eikando.
-Honen-in Temple is the most famous temple in Kyoto.
+There are also many temples and shrines that surround Philosopher’s Walk, including:

 There are not many hotels in Northern Higashiyama, but you can easily find Japanese traditional style accommodations, Ryokan.